LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 #### Register

-The second regisyer operand can be shifted.
+The second register operand can be shifted.

     :::nasm
     ADDS <Rd>,<Rn>,<Rm>     /* Outside IT block */